AlexJenter/cv/src/markdown/work.md

 <span>

-**Project partner** – Given the Opportunity to apply my Ideas of automated design variant generation to a businesscase in the renowned atelier of christophe marchand
+**Project Partner** – Applying my ideas of automated design variant generation to a businesscase in the renowned atelier of Christophe Marchand.
 - Generative / procedural Design

 </span>